Before getting started be sure to check and adjust your browser and/or PC settings as follows:

 Submitting Deposit Copies

-A payment confirmation page will appear as soon as payment is completed*.
-Click the Continue button at the top right of the screen and do one of the following:
+A “Payment Successful” page will appear as soon as payment is completed*.
+Click the “Continue” button at the top right of the screen and do one of the following:

-- If you intend to mail or hand deliver hard copies of your work(s), click the Create Shipping Slip link.
-Then click on the blue Shipping Slip link to view and print out a shipping slip to be attached to your work(s).
+- If you intend to mail or hand deliver hard copies of your work(s), click the Create Shipping Slip button at the bottom of the page.
+After it appears, click on the blue Shipping Slip link to view and print out a shipping slip to be attached to your work(s).
 TO AVOID MISROUTING, please be sure to attach a shipping slip directly to each work or set of works that you submit.

-- If you intend to upload a copy of your work(s) electronically, click the Upload Deposit link.
-Then browse and select the file(s) you wish to upload and submit.
+- If you intend to upload a copy of your work(s) electronically, click the green “Select files to upload” button.
+Then browse and select the file(s) you wish to upload and submit them by clicking the blue “Start Upload” button.
+After uploading all files, click the green “Complete your submission” button to finish the process.

 For a list of acceptable electronic file types go to http://www.copyright.gov/eco/help-file-types.html.

-**If you are not directed back into eCO from pay.gov correctly and a blank screen appears, log out of and then back into eCO.
+*If you are not directed back into eCO from pay.gov correctly and a blank screen appears, log out of and then back into eCO.
 Click on the blue case number associated with your claim in the Open Cases table at the bottom of the Welcome screen.
-On the Case Summary page, click either the 'Send by Mail' or 'Upload Deposit' button at the top of the page.
+Click either the “Create Shipping Slip” or “Select files to upload” button on the Case Summary page.

 Uploading Multiple or Large Files